pierrestudios/territory-api/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Territory Services API, please send an e-mail to us.
+If you discover a security vulnerability within Territory Services API, please send an e-mail to me at, territoryapi@gmail.com.

 ### License